gudesystems/upload.py/README.md

 `upload.py` is a Script-Tool that aims to automatically deploy firmware updates, configuration and/or ssl certificates to multiple **Gude Systems GmbH PDU devices**

-The Firmware udpates can be obtained automatically (by using `--onlineupdates`) or manually.
+Firmware updates can be obtained automatically (by using `--onlineupdate`) or manually.

 Device configuration and ssl certificates, can be prepared beforehand.